 “We want to make sure the folks in Sunset Park are included,” she said.
 “These are quality jobs, so we’re going to invest in the skills necessary for people to be in this industry.”

-The workforce development program will train about 1,000 people a year in various aspects of textile manufacturing and the program will be open to just about anybody, according to an executive at Manufacture New York.
+The workforce-development program will train 1,000 people a year in various aspects of textile manufacturing and the program will be open to just about anybody, according to an executive at Manufacture New York.

 “It will literally be ‘Did you graduate high school?’ ” said Manufacture New York founder Bob Bland.

-The project is the culmination of a public-private partnership years in the making.
-The city bought the building, which is between 30th and 31st streets on Third Avenue, from the federal government for $10 million in 2011 and sold it on to Salmar Properties at cost.
-The group has put $100 million into the building, installing fiber-optic networking and bringing the building up to fire codes, Salmar co-founder Marvin Schein.
+The project was years in the making.
+The city bought the building, which sits between 30th and 31st streets on Third Avenue, from the federal government for $10 million in 2011 and sold it on to Salmar Properties at cost.
+Salmar has put $100 million into the building, installing fiber-optic networking and bringing the building up to fire codes, co-founder Marvin Schein said.

-The Economic Development Corporation is spending $3.5 million to build out one floor of the eight-story structure — roughly the size of a city block — for the hub, which will also include a research and development center and a small-run factory for fabric samples.
-The Economic Development Corporation is a quasi-governmental entity funded mainly through city subsidies and grants that is tasked with stimulating economic growth.
+The Economic Development Corporation is spending $3.5 million to build out one floor of the eight-story structure — roughly the area of a city block.
+The hub will also include a research and development center and a small-run factory for fabric samples.
+The Corporation is a quasi-governmental entity funded mainly through city subsidies and grants, with a mission of stimulating economic growth.
 Salmar will lease out the rest of the space itself, but the prices will be comparatively low at $15 per square foot, Schein said.

-Rents average $30–$40 per square foot for industrial space in Manhattan and $20–$30 per square foot in East Williamsburg, according to commercial real estate website loopn
+Rents average $30–$40 per square foot for industrial space in Manhattan and $20–$30 per square foot in East Williamsburg, according to commercial real estate website loopnet.com.